-- Consider these words of an educated Lebanese Shiite to understand the deep support of Hezbollah: “The people of the South had grown accustomed to feeling downtrodden.
+- Consider the following words of an educated Lebanese Shiite to understand the deep support of Hezbollah: “The people of the South had grown accustomed to feeling downtrodden.
 But Hezbollah was able to give people a sense of pride so strong that people were willing to lose material things, and even to give family members as martyrs, so long as they could keep this sense of honor.”
-(Cambanis, 178.)
+(Cambanis, 178)

 Hezbollah Provides Services:

 - As the “Lebanese government offers paltry social welfare services for its citizens” Hezbollah’s welfare provision is needed.
 And, unlike other Lebanese parties and militias, its “discipline, integrity and dedication generate feelings akin to awe among many Lebanese, Christians and Muslims alike.”
 (Norton, 107; Hirst, 240)

 - Hezbollah engages “in a vast range of public services and infrastructural projects—from which Christians and Sunnis, not just Shiites, often benefited—such as hospitals and schools, cut-price supermarkets and pharmacies, low-cost housing, land reclamation and irrigation.
 [In some areas] it has assumed responsibility for most of the water supply, electricity, refuse collection, sewage disposal” and policing.
 (Hirst, 240)